 Is it possible to open an account with a residency from blacklisted countries?

-If a customer’s country of residence is classified as high-risk, banks may be more likely to refuse their application.
+If a customer’s country of residence is classified as high-risk, financial organizations may be more likely to refuse their application.
 However, some institutions may be willing to open an account for these customers, as long as certain conditions are met.
-Exceptions to a bank’s compliance department rules may be requested with proof of a permanent residence in the EU, existing European bank accounts and their statements, confirmation of the source of funds, and an enhanced check for each individual case.
+Exceptions to a financial institution’s compliance department rules may be requested with proof of permanent residence in the EU, existing European payment accounts and their statements, confirmation of the source of funds, and an enhanced check for each individual case.

-Which countries are blacklisted for opening a bank account in the EU?
+Which countries are blacklisted for opening a payment account in the EU?

 What are the top high-risk countries for money laundering in the EU?

 The top high-risk third countries for money laundering in the EU are Russia, Syria, North Korea, Iran, Afghanistan, Burkina Faso, Nigeria, Barbados, the Democratic Republic of Congo, Gibraltar, Mozambique, and Tanzania.
 These countries are subject to enhanced due diligence from the EU as they are viewed as being at higher risk of allowing money laundering or terrorist financing.
 Other high-risk third countries for anti-money laundering in the EU include offshore centres such as the British Virgin Islands, the Cayman Islands, the Bahamas, and Panama.